Xwilarg/Ship_data/CONTRIBUTING.md

 Feel free to open an issue if you have any question, if you want to contribute just open a pull request.

 ## Allowed submissions
-The only characters not allowed is the main character of the anime (or the graph would just be a big star)<br/>
+- Don't add the main character in the list (like the Teitoku for KanColle or the Doctor for Arknights), this it to avoid the graph to just be a big star
+- Try to find the original source of the image.
+If you take if from Gelbooru, the original source is often written in the post page
+- Try not to include fetichisms that are too weird, I won't make a full list so please try to use your common sence for this one
+- Try to keep nodes linked together, this is to avoid having lot of nodes flying everywhere
-Please submit images where there are only the 2 characters on it
+- Try to have have the 2 characters on the image

 ## How to submit